klnjs/basique/packages/react/core/README.md

 # @klnjs/react-core

 A library that simplifies implemention of React components that support the `asChild` paradigm.
-Ensures full [TypeScript](https://www.typescriptlang.org/) support for component props, and refs.

 ## Installation